Temperance Building Society

-The Temperance Building Society was formed in London in 1854 by non-conformists and abstainers.
+The Temperance Building Society was a British building society formed in London in 1854 by non-conformists and abstainers of the temperance movement.

 Using only agencies, it grew to be the largest building society in the early 1900s.
 However, a disinclination to adopt more modern practices led to a relative decline in the inter-war period.
 A revival began in 1942 when a new general manager was appointed, and a national branch network was established within a couple of years.
 By the time of the Temperance’s official history in 1954, the Society was once again in the top ten.

 In 1974 the Temperance merged with the Bedfordshire Building Society to form the Gateway Building Society, breaking the long-standing association with the temperance movement.
-The Gateway in turn merged with the Woolwich Equitable in1988 to form the Woolwich Building Society.
+The Gateway in turn merged with the Woolwich Equitable in 1988 to form the Woolwich Building Society.

 History

-The Early Years
+The early years

 The preliminary meeting to propose the formation of the Permanent Temperance Freehold Land and Building Society was held at the offices of the London Temperance League in the Strand, London in June 1853.
 The driving force was a radical solicitor and Unitarian, the 33-year-old William Shaen.
 Although Shaen was 33 when appointed solicitor to the Society, for 34 years he was “the guide, philosopher and friend of the Society in all matters of policy”.
 The founding Directors were drawn from industrialists, tradesmen and professionals.
 Many of them proved very long serving: the blacksmith served 59 years, the draper and statistician, 48 years, and the plumber 43.
 They were all of a non-conformist tradition and abstainers; each director had to sign a declaration “that he is, and will remain during the tenure of office, a total abstainer from all intoxicating liquor.”
-Writing in 1954, Price noted that the rule had been strictly enforced for a hundred years, that no director had ever been obliged to resign and that all current directors “had the privilege of signing”.
+Writing in 1954, Price noted that the rule had been strictly enforced for a hundred years, that no director had ever been obliged to resign and that all current directors "had the privilege of signing".

 The Society was duly launched in 1854, though it is not clear whether it was with the original long name or the more familiar Temperance Building Society.
 It operated out of temporary rooms for a year and then took a lease on an office in Moorgate for 9 years before moving to Ludgate Street.
 The original name included the words “Freehold Land” and like other freehold land societies, the Temperance gave prominence to its land department.
 The objective was to buy freehold land and divide it into plots for a house and garden, thus conferring a parliamentary vote.
 The first estate was bought at Stratford, London; it was divided into 227 plots, sold at a profit.
 In accordance with its temperance philosophy, no plots were to be used for a tavern or manufacture of alcoholic drinks.
 No more sites were bought but the bulk of advances were still made to builders with the loan transferred to the buyer on the sale of the house.